What you'll study

 Unruly Subjects: Voices from the Margins

-Study writing which was regarded with suspicion by the authorities and incorporates marginal figures, such as prostitutes, the poor, rebels, same-sex lovers, cross-dressers, witches, female adventurers.
+Study writing which was regarded with suspicion by the authorities and incorporates marginal figures, such as prostitutes, the poor, same-sex lovers and female adventurers.
 Our subject is unruliness: how it was defined, represented, attacked and, on occasion, celebrated in writing from the Renaissance to the Enlightenment.
-You will also be introduced to related works of non-fiction to enrich your understanding of the wider cultural and historical context.
-What you encounter will surprise you and challenge you to re-think what you thought you knew about the past – and the present.

 Voyage Out: Navigating the Language and Literature of the Sea